 Wilkes, Bell and Kravitz (2000):

 – The authors analyzed 320 drug ads for 101 brands in 18 popular magazines from 1989 through 1998.
 DTC ads tended to play up the positive features of a drug and downplay the negative or unknown aspects.
 Side effects, for instance, were almost always discussed last.
-Headings and subheadings usually played up benefits; side effects were typically buried in the narrative.
+Headings and subheadings usually played up benefits.
+However, side effects were typically buried in the narrative.
 Thus DTC ads were strongly biased to sell the product, not to educate the consumer.

 Frosch et al (2005):